Peugeot loses ground as Europe car slump continues

 Hyundai-Kia limited their sales decline this year to 1.3 percent, resisting the worst of the slump.

-Renault’s Japanese affiliate Nissan (7201.T) and the Toyota (7203.T) brand also declined by less than the broader market.
+Renault’s Japanese affiliate Nissan and the Toyota brand also declined by less than the broader market.